Sibyaranjan/E_commerce_Sales_-_Return_Analysis/README.md

 ## Tools and Technologies Used

-## Tool                         |          Library	Purpose|
+## Tool                        ----------------          Library	Purpose
-Excel	                         |        Data collection, initial cleaning, and exploration.
+Excel	                         -       Data collection, initial cleaning, and exploration.

 Python	                        -         Data preprocessing, transformation, and automation.